ship-armada/crowdfund/CROWDFUND.md

 **Early-claim governance risk.** Voting power uses Compound-style point-in-time checkpointing — there is no time-weighted average.
 An address that claims and delegates immediately after finalization has its full balance active with no averaging period.
 Quorum at proposal creation is measured against only the ARM that has been claimed and delegated by that block.
 If very few participants have claimed, a single early claimer with 12,000+ ARM could meet proposal threshold and create a vote where quorum is a fraction of the full crowdfund supply.
 The 48-hour proposal delay and 7-day quiet period are the only buffers.
 Participants are strongly encouraged to claim and delegate promptly after finalization.

 **Claim deadline: 3 years from finalization.** The deadline is fixed and cannot be extended — it is a predeclared term of participation, not a governance parameter.
-Exact boundary: `claim()` is permitted when `block.timestamp <= finalizationTimestamp + 3 years`; `withdrawUnallocatedArm()` may sweep unclaimed ARM only when `block.timestamp > finalizationTimestamp + 3 years`.

 **`withdrawUnallocatedArm()` eligibility — three windows:**
 - **Immediately post-finalization:** sweeps `MAX_SALE - allocated_arm` — all ARM not sold to any participant, including (in a base crowdfund) the 600,000 ARM preloaded for potential expansion that was never needed.
-- **After the 3-year claim deadline (`block.timestamp > finalizationTimestamp + 3 years`):** sweeps any ARM still in the contract — allocated-but-never-claimed participant allocations.
+- **After the 3-year claim deadline:** sweeps any ARM still in the contract — allocated-but-never-claimed participant allocations.
 - **After `cancel()`:** sweeps all preloaded ARM (1,800,000) — the crowdfund is in cancelled state, not finalized, so the function must check `cancelled` as an additional eligibility condition alongside `finalized`.

 All three send to the immutable treasury address.
 The function may be called at any time; it sweeps whatever is currently eligible under the above rules.